 Portuguese man o´war

 A sting from the luminous jellyfish stings very badly.
 The species is common in Spain.
-The jellyfish is brown when young and pink when mature.
+They are brown when young and pink when mature.
 It can be up to 20 centimetres in diameter.

-Compass jellyfish.
-The compass jellyfish is rare in Spain.
+These are rare in Spain.
 A sting from the compass jellyfish stings very badly and can be painful.
-The jellyfish is yellowish in colour with brown stripes.
-It resembles an umbrella.
+They are yellowish in colour with brown stripes, and resemble an umbrella.

 Cross jellyfish